briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 ## Method chaining

-There's a trick I like a bit too much, but it's fun enough to justfy sometimes.
-Sometimes this sort of thing is called [fluent programming](https://martinfowler.com/bliki/FluentInterface.html), but I'm just going to call it "method chaining".
+There's a trick I like a bit too much, but it's fun enough to justify sometimes.
+Sometimes this sort of thing is called [fluent programming](https://martinfowler.com/bliki/FluentInterface.html), but I'm going to stick with "method chaining".
 The trick is handling errors in the middle of the chain.

 I want to write something like this, where I have a chain of methods one after the other.
 This isn't a good design for this problem, but it's fine for showing the method chaining idea.
 Each method returns an object.
 It could be the same object or different objects.
 I don't have to know too much about that: